sezanzeb/sezanlight/readme.md

 192.168.1.100:3546
 ```

-into your browser (replace 192.168.1.100:3546 with your raspberries local ip and the port on which the server is running)
+into your browser (replace 192.168.1.100:3546 with your raspberries local ip and the port on which the server is running.
+3546 is the default port)

 and use the web tool.
 You can also use this to check if the server works, as no configuration on the client is needed for that.